jxzly/AllDataAreExt-Galixir-Kaggle-HPA-2021-Solution/README.md

 ##  Teammates

   - Qishen Ha is Master of Engineering from the University of Tokyo.
 Machine Learning Engineer at LINE Corp.
+Kaggle Competition Grandmaster.
 Z by HP & NVIDIA Global Data Science Ambassador.

-  - Bo is currently a Senior Deep Learning Data Scientist at NVIDIA and has been a Kaggle Grandmaster since 2019.
+  - Bo is currently a Senior Deep Learning Data Scientist at NVIDIA.
+Kaggle Competition Grandmaster.

-  - Gary is currently a Algorithm Engineer at ReadSense based in the China and has been a Kaggle Grandmaster since 2019.
+  - Gary is currently a Algorithm Engineer at ReadSense based in the China.
+Kaggle Competition Grandmaster.
 Z by HP & NVIDIA Global Data Science Ambassador.

-  - daishu is a Researcher at Galixir and has been a Kaggle Grandmaster since 2019.
+  - daishu is a Researcher at Galixir.
+Kaggle Competition Grandmaster.

 ## Methods